mikeqfu/pyrcs/docs/source/quick-start.rst

 **(The end of the quick start)**

-For more details and examples, check :ref:`Sub-packages and modules<modules>`.
+For more details and examples, check :ref:`Subpackages and modules<modules>`.